jvllmr/rustpython-unparser/README.md

 ## Acknowledgement

 I created this library because I quickly needed a way to turn rustpython-parser ASTs back to some form of Python source code.
 Since the unparser contained within rustpython-ast only supports expressions and not statements, I started implementing my own unparser by taking heavy inspiration from rustpython's unparser and the unparser in the python standard library.
-Therefore, most of credit goes to the teams behind the ast standard library module and the RustPython team.
+Therefore, most credit goes to the respective teams behind the ast standard library module and RustPython.
 I only glued the parts I needed together to a complete unparser in this repository.

 ## Contributing